Terence P. Gade, MD, PhD

 Jessica is awesome

-Erena Tuzneen Supan, BS
+Erena Tuzneen Supan, MS

 Erena completed her bachelor's in Biotechnology in Bangladesh.
 She is currently pursuing her master’s in biotechnology at UPenn and has been a part of PIGI lab since January 2023.
 She is working with David Tischfield on his project, where she is investigating the role of leucine metabolism in cancer development and characterizing the tumor immune microenvironment in humanized PDX models of HCC.
 Her research interests are in cellular immunotherapy, particularly in CART cell therapy.
 Outside of academic life, Erena likes hiking, exploring new places, and going on adventures.
 Traveling the world one day is on her bucket list.